What is Ring?

 Upfront Ventures

-Upfront Ventures is a Los Angeles-based venture capital firm focusing on technology businesses, including digital media, SaaS, consumer internet, and retail innovation, supporting startups with capital for growth.
+Upfront Ventures is a Los Angeles-based venture capital firm specializing in technology businesses, with a focus on digital media, SaaS, consumer internet, and retail innovation.

 What's next for Ring?